NorAlija/SpotlightBackend/README.md

 ## Conclusion

 This project introduces the basics of creating a web application using Flask and storing data in a SQLite database.
 It showcases the integration of Flask-SQLAlchemy for managing database interactions and includes functionality to handle image uploads.
-This project serves as an entry-level exploration into web development and database integration using Flask and related technologies.